asantos2000/fn-thumb/README.md

 # fn-thumb

-A thumbnail generator example using [FnProject](http://fnproject.io/) and Minio's javascript API [Minio](http://docs.minio.io/docs/javascript-client-api-reference).
+A thumbnail generator example using [FnProject](http://fnproject.io/) and [Minio's](http://docs.minio.io/docs/javascript-client-api-reference) javascript API.
 This is a simple example of how one can build a AWS Lambda like functionality.

 ![](res/image003.png)